thredded/thredded/README.md

 To run the tests, just run `rspec`.
 The test suite will re-create the test database on every run, so there is no need to run tasks that maintain the test database.

-Run `rubocop` to ensure a consistent code style across the codebase.

 By default, SQLite is used in development and test.
-On Travis, the tests will run using SQLite, PostgreSQL, SQLite, and all the supported Rails versions.
+On Travis, the tests will run using SQLite, PostgreSQL, MySQL, and all the supported Rails versions.

+### Ruby

+Thredded Ruby code formatting is ensured by [Rubocop](https://github.com/bbatsov/rubocop).
+Run `rubocop -a` to ensure a consistent code style across the codebase.

+Thredded is documented with [YARD](http://yardoc.org/) and you can use the [inch gem](https://github.com/rrrene/inch) or the [Inch CI](http://inch-ci.org/github/thredded/thredded) to find code that lacks documentation.

 ### JavaScript